Shellback Expeditions

 Accurately measuring sedimentation rates on Eastern Caribbean coral reefs

 The islands of the Eastern Caribbean are volcanic and steep.
 Activities that remove natural vegetation (such as agricultural development and unpaved roads) lead to increased erosion in the watershed, and high sedimentation rate in coastal ecosystems.
 While we know that excess sediment is detrimental to coral, actual sedimentation rate has been historically quite difficult to measure accurately.
 During our 2018 Eastern Caribbean expedition, we deployed relatively new devices that measure sedimentation rate more accurately than possible in the past.
-These allowed us to quantify sedimentation rate at 45 reef sites that span a range of coastal development, in Saba, Saint Eustatius and Saint Lucia.
+These allowed us to quantify sedimentation rate at 45 reef sites that span a range of coastal development, and assess the relationship between sedimentation rate and coral reef health.
 Thanks to National Geographic for funding that made this project possible!
 We are now working on finding funds to sustain these sediment monitoring projects and eventually expand them to other islands.

 Picture